 3 credits-This course is designed to give students experience in creating dynamic web sites.
-Students will use JavaScript to add interactivity to web site.
-Students will explore the Document Object Model as well as advanced techniques.
+Students will use JavaScript to add interactivity to web sites.
+Students will explore the Document Object Model as well as other advanced techniques.

-Prerequisite(s): A minimum grade of D in CIS-231 and CIS-215.
+Prerequisite(s): A minimum grade of C in CIS-121, CIS-215, or CIS-231.